CutmanMike/gvhre/Classes.md

   // GVHADD_HUMAN_TEAM = Huamns, GVHADD_GHOUL_TEAM = Ghouls
   RegisterClass("DummyPlayer", GVHADD_HUMAN_TEAM);

-  // Now register the traits.
+  // Now to register the traits with the RegisterTrait function.
-  //The second argument is the trait inventory item.
-The third is currently unused, so leave it as an empty string.
+  // The first argument is the player class you are assigning the trait to.
+The second argument is the trait inventory item.

   RegisterTrait("DummyPlayer", "Trait_Alpha");
   RegisterTrait("DummyPlayer", "Trait_Beta");